PalmPalm7/CS162-Group13-Clone/doc/project1.md

     int own_lock; //Records if a thread currently owns any locks.
 If it is set to 0, the thread's priority should not be affected by any locks.
 };
 ```
-The main data structure that will be implemented is a priority queue to store the various threads in the ready state with the thread with the highest priority available easily accessible and will replace the doubly linked list described as `struct thread` in thread.c.
+The main data structure that will be implemented is a priority queue to store the various threads in the ready state with the thread with the highest priority available easily accessible.
+This priority queue will replace the doubly linked list described as `struct thread` in thread.c.
 Within the `queue` struct, each `queue_elem` will have possibly null members: a left and right child, parent, priority, the threads original priority, a counter of internal donation, and a counter for whatever locks the thread might currently own.

 #### 2. New Functions